ChrisDuffley/stationPlaylist/addonuserguide.md

 SPL Studio Standard will not let you assign carts to number row keys (1 through 9, 0, hyphen, equals), thus SPL Controller will honor which Studio edition you're using by preventing you from playing number row carts when using Studio Standard.

+Q. Can I have NVDA include seconds in time announcement (NVDA+F12) similar to what is shown in Studio?

+Yes.
+If you are using Windows 11 2023 Update (Version 23H2) or later, you can configure Windows to display seconds in the system clock display (Settings (Windows+I)/Time and language/Date and time, expand "Show time and date in the System tray" settings, then check "Show seconds in system tray clock (uses more power)").
+This will cause NVDA to include seconds in addition to hour and minute when announcing time (NVDA+F12 is pressed once), similar to the clock display in Studio.

 Q. What is the best way to suggest new features, send bug reports or connect with other add-on users?

 There is a dedicated mailing list for users of NVDA and SPL, which can be found at https://nvda-spl.groups.io/g/nvda-spl.